reselbob/solidity-to-solana/README.md

 Program Id: 26xJZw7RcNu7fRqDFuX6MSW3wL7xq7vH6EZE5QaSy1zE
 ```

-# Adding the PROGRAM ID to the test script
+# Exercising the deployment with a NodeJS Web3 client

 - Navigate to the `./test` folder